ezsystems/commerce-documentation/docs/guide/econtent/econtent.md

 eZ Commerce uses an almost generic way to access the catalog.
 The catalog can be stored in the content model or in eContent.

-If eContent is used there are a few restrictions which have to be considered:
+If eContent is used, there are a few restrictions that have to be considered:

 - A product cannot be embedded using a standard embed feature. eZ Commerce offers an alternative feature which enables embedding products in RichtText Fields.
 - eContent products are not visible in the Back Office.